skybert/skybert-net/src/talks/charset-and-encoding/slides.md

   with the system_).

-- If you're seeing complete nonsense like **KjÃ¸rer** it's because something has gone wrong with the encoding one or more paces in the system you're using.
+- If you're seeing complete nonsense like **KjÃ¸rer** it's because something has gone wrong with the encoding one or more places in the system you're using.

 ---